 The selected extreme Czech droughts covered in this paper may be compared with extremes from other drought-related series.
 Table 2 shows the overall attribution of extreme pre-instrumental droughts to the first ten and second ten most extreme of them.
-For example, among the first ten most extreme droughts in the Czech Lands for the summer half-year (AMJJAS) appeared, in order of decreasing drought severity, those of 1540, 1590, 1616, 1947, 1727, 1842, 1536, 1868, 1631 and 1834, of which those of the pre-instrumental period (1501-1803) were included in bold in Table 2.
+For example, among the first ten most extreme droughts in the Czech Lands for the summer half-year (AMJJAS) appeared, in order of decreasing drought severity, those of 1540, 1590, 1616, 1947, 1727, 1842, 1536, 1868, 1631 and 1834, of which those of

+- the pre-instrumental period (1501-1803) were included in Table 2.
 The inclusion and ranking order of a given drought to sets of MAM, JJA and AMJJAS series were based on calculation of the weighted mean in series of three drought indices (SPI, SPEI and Z-index).
-Extremes corresponding to the same pre-instrumental period derived from other series were employed for comparison with selected extreme droughts from the current paper.
+Extremes corresponding to the same - pre-instrumental period derived from other series were employed for comparison with selected extreme droughts from the current paper.
 While the AMJJA SPEI series by Možný et al. (2016) are based on documentary data of grape-harvest dates from the Bohemian wine-growing region, the four remaining comparative series are based on tree-ring widths.
-These include two precipitation reconstructions for MAMJJ in South Moravia (Brázdil et al., 2002) and for MJJ in Bohemia (Dobrovolný et al., 2018).
+These include two precipitation reconstructions for - 25 MAMJJ in South Moravia (Brázdil et al., 2002) and for MJJ in Bohemia (Dobrovolný et al., 2018).
 The other two JJA scPDSI reconstructions were derived from OWDA (Cook et al., 2015), calculated for both the territory of the Czech Republic and central Europe (Brázdil et al., 2016a).

 As might be expected, all the extreme droughts reconstructed for the Bohemian wine-growing region (Možný et al., 2016) are also reflected in selected droughts in the current paper (Table 2).
+From

-From 13 pre-instrumental droughts based on oak tree-rings in Bohemia (Dobrovolný et al., 2018), agreement with those in the current paper occurs in eight cases.
+- 30 13 pre-instrumental droughts based on oak tree-rings in Bohemia (Dobrovolný et al., 2018), agreement with those in the current paper occurs in eight cases.
 Three remaining tree-ring-based series exhibit agreement with them in a half the cases.
-If the 20 driest years of all eight series are taken and analysed together, only the year 1616 appears in all of them.
-The topical discussion of a "megadrought" in 1540 by Büntgen et al. (2015) and Pfister et al. (2015) appears justified, since this event was the most severe in all documentary-based datasets, except in MAM, where 1540 was the third most severe.
-While the megadrought does not appear among the 20 most severe cases only in two Czech tree-ring series (Brázdil et al., 2002; Dobrovolný et al., 2018), it corresponds to the 12th order for the territory of the Czech Republic and to the 17th order for central Europe in series derived from OWDA (Cook et al., 2015).
-The year 1718 appeared among the driest months in five series and the years of 1504 and 1603 in four series.
-Many extreme dry years are detectable either in documentary-based series or tree-ring based series.
+The topical discussion of a "megadrought" in 1540 by Büntgen et al. (2015) and Pfister et al. (2015) appears justified, since the event was the most severe in all documentary-based datasets, except in MAM, where 1540 is the third most severe.
+While the - 35 megadrought does not appear among the 20 most severe cases in two Czech tree-ring series, it corresponds to the 12th order for the territory of the Czech Republic and to the 17th order for central Europe in series derived from OWDA.

-This draws significant attention to the importance of including all available sources in drought reconstructions, as the true frequency and severity of given events may easily be over- or underestimated.
+This draws significant attention to the importance of including all available sources in drought reconstructions, as the true frequency and severity of given events may easily be over- or under-

+- 40 estimated.
 Pre-instrumental reconstructions, in particular, rely on data sources that are intrinsically of uneven distribution across the studied area.
 While droughts are in general considered large-scale phenomena, major events may be relatively local and easily missed or exaggerated.
 One illustrative example may be found in the major drought event of 2011/2012 that strongly affected the eastern Czech Republic (c.
-1/3 of Czech territory), while the rest of the country remained virtually untouched.
-However, impacts in the area afflicted by the drought were particularly severe, with some regions recording cereal yield losses or wildfires unprecedented for half a century (e.g. Zahradníček et al., 2015).
+1/3 of Czech territory), while the rest of the country remained virtually untouched. - 45 However, impacts in the area afflicted by the drought were particularly severe, with some regions recording cereal yield losses or wildfires unprecedented for half a century (e.g. Zahradníček et al., 2015).

-5.2 Impacts on society and human responses to extreme droughts
+5.2 Impacts on social life and human responses to extreme droughts